hweickert/indentation/README.rst

     'hello'

-Indenting to a specific (and keeping lines relative):
+Indenting to a specific level (and keeping relative lines in place):

 .. code::